min-hinthar/spring2life/README.md

 yarn dev
 Visit http://localhost:3000 in your web browser to interact with Spring2Life.

+### Supabase schema

+Run the SQL in [`supabase/schema.sql`](./supabase/schema.sql) inside the Supabase SQL editor for your project.
+It creates the required `users`, `patients`, and `appointments` tables plus the `patient-documents` storage bucket that the app expects for uploading identification files.

 ## 🏗️Project Structure

 A well-thought-out structure powers Spring2Life, ensuring readability and maintainability: